Environmental impact of concrete: Photocatalysis to reduce smog

-Another pathway for the oxidation of nitrogen uses UV irradiation to form NO3.
+Titanium dioxide (TiO2), a semiconductor material shown to exhibit photocatalytic behavior, has been incorporated into an experimental concrete.
+The resulting material mitigates NOx pollution.

 Embedded solar cells

 Dye-sensitized solar cells embedded in concrete has been proposed as a method of reducing the carbon and energy footprints of buildings.
 The usage of embedded solar cells allows for on-site energy generation, which when coupled with batteries, would provide constant power throughout the day.
 The top layer of the concrete would be a thin layer of dye-sensitized solar cells.
 Dye-sensitized solar cells are particularly attractive due to its ease of mass production, either via roll-printing or painting, and a reasonably high efficiency of 10%.
 One example of the commercialization of this concept is the German company Discrete, which produces a dye-sensitized solar cell embedded concrete product.
 Their process uses a spray-coating method to apply organic dyes that generate electricity onto concrete.

 Energy storage

 Energy storage has become an important consideration for many renewable energy generation methods, especially for popular methods such as solar or wind energy, both of which are intermittent energy producers that require storage for constant use.
 Currently, 96% of the world’s energy storage comes from pumped hydro, which uses excess generated electricity to pump water up a dam and then allowed to fall and turn turbines that produce electricity when the demand exceeds generation.
 The problem with pumped hydro, however, is that the setup requires specific geographies that can be difficult to find.
 A similar concept that uses cement instead of water has been realized by Energy Vault, a Swiss startup.
 They created a setup that uses an electric crane surrounded by stacks of 35-ton concrete blocks, which can be produced using waste products, to store energy by using excess energy generation to power the crane to lift and stack the concrete blocks.
 When energy is needed, the blocks are allowed to fall and the rotated motor would send energy back to the grid.
 The setup would have a storage capacity of 25-80 MWh.